Retired teacher arrested for killing wife, daughter-in-law over suspicion of illicit affairs

 A 64-year-old retired teacher was arrested on Friday for allegedly killing his wife and daughter-in-law in Rohini here suspecting them of being in illicit relationships, police said.
 The accused, identified as Satish Chaudhary, is a resident of Shiv Apartments in Rohini Sector-4, they said.

+At around 5.30 am, Satish entered the room where his wife, Snehlata Chaudhary (62), and daughter-in-law, Pragya Chaudhary (35), were sleeping with Pragya's five-year-old daughter and one-year-old son.
+Before entering their bedroom, Satish first locked the room of Saurabh.
+He attacked Snehlata on her abdomen, but she fled towards Saurabh's room and unlocked it to save herself, police said.

+In the meantime, Satish attacked Pragya multiple times.
+Saurabh intervened and tried to save her and he suffered injuries on his left hand.
+He took the children and Pragya out of the room and locked his father, they said.
+Thereafter, he informed police at around 5.55 am about the incident, police said.

-"When police reached the spot, they found Pragya, an air hostess, and Snehlata, who was a retired DTC employee, in a pool of blood," said S D Mishra, Deputy Commissioner of Police (Rohini).
-The accused suspected that his wife and daughter-in-law were in illicit relationships with other men, police said.
+"When police reached the spot, they found Pragya, an air hostess with Indigo Airlines, and Snehlata, who was a retired DTC employee, in a pool of blood," said S D Mishra, Deputy Commissioner of Police (Rohini).
+The accused suspected that his wife and daughter-in-law were in illicit relationships with other men and stopped communicating with them, police said.

-Saurabh said he heard cries of the victims during sleep.
-He said he rushed to their room and tried save them from his father but was unsuccessful and got an injury on his left hand, police said.
-He said he locked his father in the room and took his five-year-old niece and one-year-old nephew to a neighbour's house and later called police, they said.

 A case under sections 302 (punishment for murder) and 324 (voluntarily causing hurt by dangerous weapons or means) of the Indian Penal Code has been registered at Vijay Vihar police station, police said.